techreagan/youtube-clone-nodejs-api/README.md

 ### Note

-Make sure you run the seeder to get categories in your database.
+Make sure you run the seeder to get categories in your database or Create a user with the role admin, then add category with the category endpoint.

 Run database seeder